Nonlinear stability for the Maxwell-Born-Infeld system on a Schwarzschild background: Deducing L2 bounds from the pointwise bootstrap assumptions

 \subsection{Degenerate estimates at the horizon}

-In this Section, we apply a first round of energy estimates to control some degenerate fluxes through the foliation $\Sigma_{t^*}$.
-It is not possible to apply the Gronwall inequality on these estimates, as the right hand side of inequality \eqref{eq:degenergyfinal} contains all derivatives up to the horizon, and the left hand side only contains derivatives in the direction of Killing vectorfields.
+In this section, we prove energy estimates to control degenerate (at $\mathcal{H}^+$) energy fluxes through the foliation $\Sigma_{t^*}$.
+It is not possible to apply the Gr\"onwall inequality directly on these estimates, as the right hand side of inequality \eqref{eq:degenergyfinal} contains all derivatives up to the horizon, and the left hand side only contains derivatives in the direction of Killing vector fields.